 Also, AI chatbots play a vital role in mapping accurate user information, behavior analysis of the users, and fostering buyer loyalty.
 The conversational AI can be integrated with your existing Loyalty program, AI-based consumer-based predictions, customer lifetime value, and social media behaviors to impart the best possible customer journey.

 The chatbot maintains the History of each of its chat sessions and retrieves it in real-time.
-Since this information is collated into a central repository and being retrieved from there, customers do not have to wait in queues for retrieval of information from various sources.
+Since this information is collated into a central repository and being retrieved from there, customers do not have to wait in queues for the retrieval of information from various sources.
 These are also mostly equipped with customer sentiment analytics modules.
 Also, there are independent services available to be integrated with chatbots to provide sentiment analytics from leading platforms like AWS, Azure and Google.

 CXOToday: What are the immediate security challenges?

 Praveen Kumar: Basically, there are two major security challenges associated with chatbot they are categorized as threats and vulnerabilities.
 In the first category, a chatbot could pose include spoofing or impersonating someone else, tampering of data, and data theft.
-On the other hand vulnerabilities are ways that a system can be compromised, which is not properly mitigated.
+On the other hand, vulnerabilities are ways that a system can be compromised, which is not properly mitigated.
 A system can become vulnerable and open to attack when it is not well maintained, has poor coding, lacks protection, or due to human errors.
-Chatbot implementation has matured over the last few years to not only overcome these security challenges, but also to report possible security threats.
+Chatbot implementation has matured over the last few years to not only overcome these security challenges but also to report possible security threats.

 CXOToday: Can conversational chatbots replace humans?

 Praveen Kumar: One of the most common use cases of chatbots in service desk function is, provisioning and de-provisioning.
 Whenever a new employee joins an organization, the person needs to go through a series of onboarding steps.
 This includes induction, access to the facility, internal systems, databases, etc. Chatbots are helping automate these processes by up to 95%.
 In fact, a well-integrated chatbot can make the customer experience so seamless that it gets difficult to differentiate whether one is interacting with a machine (chatbot) or a human.
 Nonetheless, there are still some scenarios where human intervention is needed like introducing to managers or specific business functions.
-Not only dealing with customers, these AI-powered chatbots will play a vital role in fostering internal communication in organizations in the nearer futures, many such bots are already being commonly used by internal employees as well as directly by the end-users.
+Not only dealing with customers, but these AI-powered chatbots will also play a vital role in fostering internal communication in organizations in the nearer future, many such bots are already being commonly used by internal employees as well as directly by the end-users.
 The effectiveness of such bots can be foreseen in performing various HR activities in the future.
 And this becomes relevant for the e-commerce industry where onboarding or off-boarding of resources is a constant exercise.
-For now, however AI chatbots won’t fully replace humans.
+For now, however, AI chatbots won’t fully replace humans.
 While certain functions as mentioned could be replaced to provide a faster and more efficient interaction with customers.